mbaytas/MAVA337Labs/Assignment3_Arduino/README.md

 ### Submission Instructions

+For this assignment, eventually we will have to physically meet up with you and collect the equipment that we handed out.
+Thus, this time, we will be asking for a physical demonstration of your work.
+Please bring the circuit, assembled and running, to the class on May 9.
+Since you are uploading your sketch to the board, the circuit should start working upon connecting it to a power supply or USB port.

-Put both the Arduino project directory inside a directory called `3_Arduino_YourName`.
+Additionally, put the Arduino project directory inside a directory called `3_Arduino_YourName`.
 Compress it into a `.zip` file with the same name.
 E-mail it to the instructor and the TA (see the syllabus for the contact information).

-Due 23:59 on May 5, 2016.
+Due 16:00 on May 9, 2016.

 ### Grading Rubric

+- Correct circuit setup: 5 points
-- Arduino code for cycling through
+- Arduino code for cycling through LEDs: 10 points
+- Arduino code for changing lights on button press: 5 points
 - Comments on classes, methods, and reasonable chunks of code explaining what they do: 2 points
 - Properly indented code: 1 points
 - Good style (properly capitalized variable names, etc.): 2 points

 These add up to 25 points, which represents 25% of your final grade from this course.

+### Bonus Points

+Notice that, probably, if you press the button for too long or if you hold it down, the lights will start to cycle very rapidly.
+If you can write code that changes the lights only once, regardless of how long the button is pressed, you get an extra 3 points.

+> In other words, after the button is pressed once and the first `HIGH` value is read on the button pin, ignore all subsequent `HIGH` value until a `LOW` value is read.

 ## Scenario